hirrolot/datatype99/README.md

 `of` gives you variables called _bindings_: `x`, `lhs`, or `rhs`.
 This design has a few neat aspects:

- - The bindings of `Node` are invisible after `of(Leaf, x)` and vice versa, so compilation will fail to proceed if you access them inappropriately.
+ - **Compile-time safety.** The bindings of `Node` are invisible after `of(Leaf, x)` and vice versa, so compilation will fail to proceed if you access them inappropriately.
- - Bindings have pointer types so that you can mutate them, thereby mutating the whole `tree`; in order to obtain a value, you can dereference them, as shown in the example: `return *x;`.
+ - **Flexibility.** Bindings have pointer types so that you can mutate them, thereby mutating the whole `tree`; in order to obtain a value, you can dereference them, as shown in the example: `return *x;`.

 The last thing unmentioned is how you construct variants.
 Internally, Datatype99 generates `inline static` functions called _value constructors_; you can use them as follows: